kubermatic/kubermatic/docs/resource-handling.md

 }
 ```

+The namespace of your object should not be set in the Creator, but rather passed in as an argument to the typed Reconcile func (in our example `ReconcileSecrets`)

 ### Template data

 Some resources require some dynamic data during reconciling (Such as other Services, Secrets, Configmaps, etc.).